Alice Elphick: Biography

-Elphick was born on 4 August 1921, in country Victoria (Foster, South Gippsland) and completed her high school education and nursing training in Melbourne.
+Elphick was born on 4 August 1921, in country Victoria (Foster, South Gippsland), to Herbert and Sarah Elphick.
+Her father was both a farmer and a railway engineer.
+Alice had three brothers and two sisters.
+Elphick completed her high school education and nursing training in Melbourne.

-She entered the Novitiate of the Sisters of Charity on 2 July 1943, and was professed on 14 January 1946.
+She entered the Novitiate of the Sisters of Charity on 2 July 1943, and was professed on 14 January 1946, taking the name Sister (Sr.) Bernice.

-Her first appointment was in 1946 at St Vincent's Hospital in Sydney.
+Elphick first appointment was in 1946 at St Vincent's Hospital in Sydney.
 She proceeded through a number of positions at various St Vincent's Hospitals around the country.
-From 1957-1962 she served as the Mother Rectress in Launceston, and from 1963 she served as the Mother Rectress in Sydney, managing the hospital as well as the Convent.
+From 1957-1962, she served as the Mother Rectress in Launceston and, from 1963, she served as the Mother Rectress in Sydney, managing the hospital as well as the Convent.

+Awards and honours

-In recognition of her service, she was appointed an Officer of the Order of the British Empire (OBE) in 1977, a Member of the Order of Australia (AM) in 1986, and a Companion of the Order of Australia (AC) in 2006.
+In recognition of her service, Elphick was appointed an Officer of the Order of the British Empire (OBE) in 1977, a Member of the Order of Australia (AM) in 1986, and a Companion of the Order of Australia (AC) in 2006.

+Death and legacy

-In 2002, a fund raising rose for the Victor Chang Institute was named after her.
+In 2002, a fund-raising rose for the Victor Chang Institute was named after her.

 In 2004, a wing at the St Vincent's Hospital in Darlinghurst was named in her honour.

-She retired in 1997, and died at the St Joseph's Aged Care Facility, Kensington (Sydney) on 20 June 2008.
+Elphick retired in 1997, and died at the St Joseph's Aged Care Facility, Kensington (Sydney) on 20 June 2008.